ungoogled-software/ungoogled-chromium/README.md

 ### How to help

+Generally, ungoogled-chromium needs maintainers to help:

+* Keep up-to-date with the latest stable Chromium, and any problematic changes in the new version that needs modification.
+* Implement feature requests ("enhancements" in the Issue Tracker), large or small.

-Anyone is free to help others in need of support in the Issue Tracker.
+In addition, anyone is free to help others in need of support in the Issue Tracker.

 Issues marked with the `help wanted` tag are changes that needs discussion or assistance.